 While this scoop may be designed for making perfectly-shaped cookies, it is also ideal for cupcakes.
 The scoop is available in small, medium, and large.
 The large size, with its 3 tablespoon capacity, works best for making cupcakes.

 As the scoop is designed for denser, stickier cookie batter, it’s more than sufficient for scooping cupcake batter.
 The soft grip absorbs the pressure from your hand and makes it easy to scoop and release the cupcake batter.
-Its dome-shaped scoop allows you to cleanly deposit the batter into the tin.
+Its dome-shaped scoop lets you cleanly deposit the batter into the tin.

 Additionally, the scoop is dishwasher safe, making for easy cleanup.
 This durable scoop will last many years without any signs of wear or rusting.
 Best of all, this scoop is easy to find at stores like Target and Bed, Bath, and Beyond, or online.